johnymatar/GClust/README.md

 - You can now call the executables from anywhere with the desired arguments
 - For serial computation use "gclust with the desired arguments
 - For parallel computation use "mpigclust" with the desired arguments
-- To use the graphical interface, install mono (run "apt install mono-runtime" as a sudoer) and then call "guigclust"
+- To use the graphical interface, install mono (run "apt install mono-complete" as a sudoer) and then call "guigclust"

 # Usage without installation on Linux
 - Get the standalone package from the "Linux" folder in our repository: "wget https://github.com/johnymatar/GClust/raw/master/Linux/standalone.tar.xz"